Skip to main content

 5. Open the command prompt in Administrator mode (Run as administrator).

-6. Change the directory to "SAM" under OpConxps installation folder.
+6. Change the directory to the SAM folder under the OpConxps installation folder.

-8. Go to ProgramData\OpConxps\SAM\Log and retrieve the SMAOpConRestApi.log file to get the results of the certificate creation.
+8. Go to ProgramData\OpConxps\SAM\Log and open the SMAOpConRestApi.log file to view the results of the certificate creation.

 1. Go to ProgramData\OpConxps\SAM and open the SMAOpConRestApi.ini file.

-2. Make sure Port has a valid port number.
+2. Verify that Port has a valid port number.

-3. In the CertificateSerialNumber field, insert the custom certificate serial number without spaces.
+3. In the CertificateSerialNumber field, enter the custom certificate serial number without spaces.

 4. Save and close the configuration file.